New home construction picked up the pace last month, CMHC says

-The six-month moving average of the monthly seasonally adjusted annual rates edged up to 226,842 units in March compared with 225,804 in February.
+The six-month moving average of the monthly seasonally adjusted annual rates of housing starts rose to 199,655 in June, up from 197,063 in May.

 Sondhi wrote in the TD client note that demand for housing could keep homebuilding activity afloat until 2021, but that in the "medium term," housing starts should ease as population growth slows.